User Guide

 Activating User:

 In order to activate the user, the user shall click on the "activation link" present in the mail with the subject "Verify Your Email Address".
+In case, if the user forgot the password for the tool, the "Forgot password?" option can be used to setup a new password.

 The user must enter the same email-id which was entered while creating the login id.
 After entering the valid email-id, the user shall click on the "Reset Password" button.